 Implementation will also dictate how well the software will work for you.
 During this process, your HR software implementation specialist will find out how best to configure the software for your organization, depending on your business rules and processes.

 Implementation also consists of data conversion.
 Good conversion of data is essential, as if you are transitioning from one system to another you will find that each brand of software will set its data up slightly differently.
 The load in of this data is extremely important because without it, there would be nothing inside the system to work with.
-Read up on other best practices to understand the complexities involved in implementation.

 - What are the realistic expectations of any timelines, roll-out, and go-live dates?
 What process will these follow?